1faran-khandev/brickspace-real-estate/README.md

 🧱 BrickSpace - Real Estate Property Listing Website Welcome to BrickSpace, a modern and responsive real estate listing platform built with React and Tailwind CSS.
 This front-end project allows users to browse featured properties, filter listings by price or location, and schedule visits through a clean, intuitive interface.
 Whether you're showcasing your skills, learning React, or planning to build a full-stack real estate app, BrickSpace is a solid foundation!

-🔗 Live Demo
-🔗 View Live SiteHosted on: Vercel (update link after deployment)

-Featured Properties

-Contact / Visit Form

 ✨ Features

-🏘️ Browse featured real estate properties with images and details 🎯 Filter properties by price range and location
+Browse featured real estate properties with images and details Filter properties by price range and location
-📩 Schedule a visit via a contact form (currently static, ready for backend integration) 🌗 Clean, modern UI with optional dark mode support
+Schedule a visit via a contact form (currently static, ready for backend integration) Clean, modern UI with optional dark mode support
-📱 Fully responsive design for mobile, tablet, and desktop ⚡ Fast performance with Vite's optimized build process ♿ Basic accessibility features (e.g., semantic HTML, keyboard navigation)
+Fully responsive design for mobile, tablet, and desktop Fast performance with Vite's optimized build process Basic accessibility features (e.g., semantic HTML, keyboard navigation)

 ⚙️ Tech Stack